 You’ll see the main WordPress content editing interface.
 This one is quite easy to use … pretty much all you have to do is start typing away.

 👉 If you want to learn more about how to edit content in WordPress, read this.

 6. Add more features via plugins

-Even though WordPress comes with loads of features out the box, you can still add new ones.
+Even though WordPress comes with loads of features out the box, you can still add new ones when you build your website.
 To do so, go to Plugins → Add New from the main sidebar.